shiroyasha/blog-source/source/posts/sms-compiler-service.html.md

 Two or three months ago I watched [an episode on Computerphile](http://shiroyasha.github.io/sinatra-app-with-rspec.html), where a young programmer demonstrated his applications that receives code through sms messages, runs that code, and answers him back on his phone.
 I was fascinated with his applications, and today I will try to demonstrate the basics of this process, using a service that connects sms messages to web applications &mdash; [Twilio](https://www.twilio.com/).
 In a nutshell:

-> I will create a web application that receives ruby code from sms messages, executes that code, and sends back an sms with the output.
+> Create a web application that receives ruby code from sms messages,
+> executes that code, and sends back an sms with the output.

 ## Bootstrap

-To achieve the above I will use Sinatra web framework and Twilio's gem to receive sms messages.
-My Gemfile looks like this:
+To achieve the above we will use the Sinatra web framework, and Twilio's gem to receive SMS messages.
+Our Gemfile should look like this:

 ``` ruby
 source "https://rubygems.org"